leoliu0605/rust-notes/README.md

 ## More ...

 - See [minigrep](./minigrep) for a simple command-line tool example that show how to use Rust for file I/O and string manipulation.
+- See [hello-async](./hello-async) for a simple example of using async-await in Rust.